laasya-setty/Pharmacure/README.md

 ## Overview

 Pharmacure is a web application that is connected to a database and whenever a user gives an input it sends a query to the database gets a required solution and gives it to the user as output.
 It also gives latest information about medical field to the users.
 Users can also buy medicines and other medical related stuff in this website.
-This website is compatible in all devices.</p>
+This website is compatible in all devices.
 Generally, due to busy lives people often neglect to visit a doctor for minor health issues like cold, cough, fever which may lead to serious diseases in future.This problem can be effectively solved by providing virtual assistance to users which behaves exactly like a doctor.
 This saves time and energy for people as everything is possible by clicking in your device instead of reaching a doctor.

 ## Motivation